kordless/cobberg/README.md

 ## Overview

-COBERG is an enterprise-grade analytical table format implemented in COBOL, designed for optimal performance on mainframe systems.
-While Apache Iceberg struggles with the inherent limitations of Java (garbage collection pauses, memory leaks, and dependency hell), COBERG leverages COBOL's 60+ years of proven reliability in mission-critical financial systems.
+COBBERG is an enterprise-grade analytical table format implemented in COBOL, designed for optimal performance on mainframe systems.
+While Apache Iceberg struggles with the inherent limitations of Java (garbage collection pauses, memory leaks, and dependency hell), COBBERG leverages COBOL's 60+ years of proven reliability in mission-critical financial systems.

 Our 3.2 millisecond transaction time guarantee ensures analytical queries complete faster than it takes Java to initialize its virtual machine.